luiseok/ha-korea-bus-arrival/info.md

 ### Version 1.1.1
 - Fixed the bug that causes the sensor crash when `collect_datetime_str` is unavailable

+### Version 1.1.2
+- Added the `bus_stop_count` to the sensor's attributes
+- Fixed the bug that causes the sensor to be always "now" when the bus arrival time is 0

 {% endif %}

 ## Configuration